Who and what are Accidental Mentors?

 When I described to another writer what I was working on, she wrote it off as a tribute piece, not worthy of serious consideration.
 That may be.
 I never intended this to be a great literary piece.
 Instead, I envisioned that this project might inspire its readers to think about their own “hidden figures”—women who go about living their lives never expecting to be acknowledged for the influence they have on those they touch.

 My goal in sharing these stories and reflections is to remind us that we are but a collection of interactions, influences, and inspirations.
-My hope is that in reading these short pieces, you will be reminded of how important each interaction we have is—that just like a monarch butterfly feeding on a milkweed plant, what you leave behind is just as important as what you take with you.
+My hope is that in reading these short pieces, you will be reminded of how important each interaction we have is—that just like a monarch butterfly laying eggs on a milkweed plant, what you leave behind is just as important as what you take with you.

 Only a couple of the women contained here could be considered public figures.
 The others move through life unrecognized for their influence, even if they are indispensable to those who depend on them.